 Bluetooth LE connectivity: Some scenarios may require connecting Azure Sphere to wireless networks via an additional Bluetooth Low Energy (BLE) chip.
 Explore BLE options through our rapidly growing partner ecosystem.

-Cellular connectivity: Stay secure with Azure Sphere's software update infrastructure, certificate-based authentication, and Azure integration while connecting over a cellular network.
-Explore options for cellular connectivity through our rapidly growing partner ecosystem.
+Mobile connectivity: Stay secure with Azure Sphere's software update infrastructure, certificate-based authentication and Azure integration while connecting over a mobile network.
+Explore options for mobile connectivity through our rapidly growing partner ecosystem.

 Our hardware ecosystem